apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 Suppose you want to train a model that can do tool calling.
 I can bet you that your base model understands what a tool is.
 But there's basically no chance that your model is going to generate `<tool_call>[get_weather(city='San Francisco', metric='celsius'),]</tool_call>` by accident.
 You need to prompt it to do so, and hope through in-context learning it generalizes.
 Which it probably will, some of the time.

-You can use this to build a dataset.
+You can use this to build a new dataset.
 Generate tons of rollouts, and remove the ones that aren't sensible.
 If you want to learn to use arbitrary user-defined tools instead of specific ones, you're also going to need to build a dataset of tools, and validate them to make sure they actually work.

 Finetuning on this dataset yields a model more amenable to reinforcement learning.
 Now that you have a model that can generate tool calls with some reasonable degree of consistency, you can tune it to make sure it actually generates good tool calls.